StarGate01/HPCGOL/README.md

 ### Recommended settings
 Use the default values above to test the program using its graphical output.

-A field size of `10000` times `10000` is a reasonable first scale test, it runs with about 0.2 - 1 step per second on most laptops and PCs, depending on optimization and CPU speed.
+A field size of `10000` times `10000` is a reasonable first scale test, it runs with about 0.2 - 1 steps per second on most laptops and PCs, depending on optimization and CPU speed.

 ### Memory requirements
 The minimum amount of required RAM is roughly `2 * ARG_WIDTH * ARG_HEIGHT` bytes.
 When running on a MPI cluster, this memory is equally distributed.

+## IDE support
+The Visual Studio Code IDE (See https://code.visualstudio.com/) is supported.
+But any other IDE capable of launching makefiles should work.